Patient safety: Evidence-based medicine

-Quality and safety initiatives in community pharmacy practice
+Quality and Safety Initiatives in Community Pharmacy practice

-Community pharmacy practice is making important advances in the quality and safety movement despite the limited number of federal and state regulations that exist and in the absence of national accreditation organizations such as the Joint Commission - a driving force for performance improvement in health care systems.
-Community pharmacies are using automated drug dispensing devices (robots), computerized drug utilization review tools, and most recently, the ability to receive electronic prescriptions from prescribers to decrease the risk for error and increase the likelihood of delivering high quality of care.
+Community pharmacy practice is making important advances in the quality and safety movement, despite the limited number of federal and state regulations that exist and in the absence of national accreditation organizations such as the Joint Commission - a driving force for performance improvement in health care systems.
+Community pharmacies are using automated drug dispensing devices (robots), computerized drug utilization review tools, and, most recently, the ability to receive electronic prescriptions from prescribers to decrease the risk of error and increase the likelihood of delivering high-quality care.

 Quality Assurance (QA) in community practice is a relatively new concept.
 As of 2006, only 16 states have some form of legislation that regulates QA in community pharmacy practice.
 While most state QA legislation focuses on error reduction, North Carolina has recently approved legislation that requires the pharmacy QA program to include error reduction strategies and assessments of the quality of their pharmaceutical care outcomes and pharmacy services.

 New technologies facilitate the traceability tools of patients and medications.
-This is particularly relevant for drugs that are considered high risk and cost.
+This is particularly relevant for drugs that are considered high-risk and costly.

-Quality Improvement and Safety Initiatives in Pediatrics
+Quality improvement and safety initiatives in pediatrics

 Quality improvement and patient safety is a major concern in the pediatric world of health care.
 This next section will focus on quality improvement and patient safety initiatives in inpatient settings.